 Previously, I have worked in various organizations, sometimes in leadership positions:

 I am passionate about technology, automation, and building tools that help people do more with less.
-Lately, I have been experimenting with creatively adding AI to the mix.
+Lately, I have been experimenting with AI and doing some interesting projects in that space.

 I am a realist with a leaning towards optimism.
 I am a big believer in Midwestern work ethic.
 I choose books over movies 9 times out of 10 and try to find time to write and blog about productivity hacks, automation, and business.